StudSec/pwncrates/pwncrates/README.md

 Don't forget to add the file to the import statement in `__init__.py`

 #### Jinja2
-The webapp uses Jinja2 for templating, this allows us to easily extend a webpage.
+The pwncrates uses Jinja2 for templating, this allows us to easily extend a webpage.
 For example, we can have a `base.html` which we can then use to make `home.html`, `scoreboard.html`, etc. For more information see: